The Role of Parents in Education

 Although most structured learning takes place in the confines of the school, that doesn’t mean that parents cannot have an active role in their children’s education.
-To the contrary, parents can encourage, motivate, and even influence their kids to do well in school.
+On the contrary, parents can encourage, motivate, and even influence their kids to do well in school.
 This article will discuss the roles that parents play in the education of their children.

 Monitor their child’s progress in school:

-Parents should have an active participation in their child’s school.
+Parents should have active participation in their child’s school.
 They should be aware of how their child is progressing in school.
-The online grading portals, report cards and the school progress reports provide parents a pretty good picture of the student’s performance – grades, attendance, behavior, and evaluation of the teacher.
+The online grading portals, report cards, and the school progress reports provide parents a pretty good picture of the student’s performance – grades, attendance, behavior, and evaluation of the teacher.

 Coordinate with teachers:

 The teacher is the best person to talk to on how well a child is doing in school.
 Often, the teacher will be able to give feedback not just on the academic aspect, but the emotional, and social aspects as well.
 Parents will be made aware if there are problems that may be hindering learning and student achievement.
+Click here to learn more about how to support your child at home.

 Attend Parent-teacher Meetings:

 Communication between parents and children is very important.
 It is the responsibility of the parent to provide guidance and advice.
 During these one-on-one sessions, problems and corresponding solutions can be discussed.
-All children need some time for a heart to heart talk with their parents.
+All children need some time for a heart-to-heart talk with their parents.

 Participate in School Activities: